Zoom: Monmouthshire councillor rebuked over knitting in meeting

 A senior councillor has been rebuked for knitting during a council meeting while discussing £11.4m of cuts.

-Rachel Garrick, who represents the Caldicot Castle ward, in Monmouthshire was seen knitting during the key budget meeting where members and officers discussed cuts.
+Rachel Garrick, who represents the Caldicot Castle ward in Monmouthshire, was seen knitting during the key budget meeting where members and officers discussed cuts.

 Ms Garrick said she was knitting to help her concentrate and cope with pain.